opencitations/oc_graphenricher/README.md

 This tool is divided in two part: an Enricher component responsible to find new identifiers and adding them to the graph set, and an InstanceMatching component responsible to deduplicate any entity that share the same identifier.
 ### Enricher
-The enricher iterates each BR contained in the graph set.
+The enricher iterates each Bibliographic Resources (BRs) contained in the graph set.
-For each BR (avoiding issues and journals), get the list of the identifiers already contained in the graph set and check if it already has a DOI, an ISSN and a Wikidata ID:
+For each Bibliographic Resources (BRs) (avoiding issues and journals), get the list of the identifiers already contained in the graph set and check if it already has a DOI, an ISSN and a Wikidata ID:
 - If an ISSN is specified, it query Crossref to extract other ISSNs
 - If there's no DOI, it query Crossref to get one by means of all the other data extracted